ibbaa/nordconnector/README.md

 ## Load requirements

 `nordc` finds the least busy servers, i.e. the servers with the minimum load factor value while respecting a tolerance specified by the `--loadtolerance` option (0 to 100, default is 5).
 E.g., if the minimum load factor is 20 and the tolerance is 5, a server with a load factor of 24 is acceptable and will be taken into account.
 From the list of servers meeting these requirements, one will be chosen randomly.
 It's possible to provide a maximum acceptable load factor with the `--maxload` option (0 to 100, default is 70).
 Servers with a load factor up the maximum will be ignored.
 If no servers with a load factor below the maximum are available, the least busy server is selected.
-The maximum and tolerance values are ignored in this case.
+The tolerance value is ignored in this case.

 ## Daemon mode